TravousWayne/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(5.)
-Write a script that creates an empty file called hello
+(6.)
+Write a script that adds execute permission to the owner of the file hello